The Addiction I Kept Hidden

 But what’s important to know isn’t just the harmful effects of sugar, but the exact mechanism that causes sugar to work against you.

-Here’s what’s going on anytime you eat a candy bar, drinks a glass of milk, or enjoy a bagel with cream cheese.
+Here’s what’s going on anytime you eat a candy bar, drink a glass of milk, or enjoy a bagel with cream cheese.

 When you take a bite of that oh-so-tasty breakfast bar, or power down a donut, your body sees a massive spike in its levels of serotonin.
 That’s partially where that sugar “high” comes from.